The WCUS Contributor Day will be held on Sunday, Dec. 4, 2016 at the Pennsylvania Convention Center.

 Team lead: Rian Rietveld, @rianrietveld on Slack

 The a11y group provides accessibility expertise across the project.
 They make sure that WordPress core and all of WordPress’ resources are accessible.
-Learn more about Accessibility »
+Learn more about the Accessibility team »

 Team lead: Josepha Haden, @chanthaboune on Slack